datajerk/apple3rtr/README.md

 ## Using Meat-net to get data/programs in and out of the Apple ///

 Getting things in and out of the Apple /// can be done with comm programs (see [Get "online" with Access ///](#get-online-with-access-)), VSDRIVE (see [VSDRIVE](#vsdrive)), or by direct manipulation of apple3.hd (see [Directly Manipulating apple3.hd](#directly-manipulating-apple3hd)).
-However, using floppy images is probably the easiest and most strait forward.
+However, using floppy images is probably the easiest and most straightforward.

 For SOS, AppleCommander works very well: <http://applecommander.sourceforge.net>.
 CiderPress for Windows/WINE also works: <http://ciderpress.sourceforge.net>.